Error Notebook-Guided, Training-Free Part Retrieval in 3D CAD Assemblies via Vision-Language Models: Introduction

-In this work, we introduce a novel inference-phase strategy for vision-language part retrieval in 3D CAD assemblies.
+As shown in Figure~\ref{fig:scope}, we introduce a novel inference-phase strategy for vision-language part retrieval in 3D CAD assemblies.
 Rather than training or fine-tuning a new model, our approach enhances reasoning on-the-fly through retrospective error analysis and retrieval-augmented guidance.
 Central to our method is the \textit{Error Notebook}, a mechanism that refines model reasoning at inference time by recording and organizing corrected reasoning trajectories.
 For each new assembly query, we retrieve analogous cases from the \textit{Error Notebook} and provide them as few-shot exemplars to guide the model’s chain-of-thought (CoT) using a retrieval-augmented generation (RAG) strategy.
-Our inference-time, error-driven augmentation leads to substantial performance gains on the part retrieval task.
-We evaluate several state-of-the-art VLMs (including GPT-4 variants and Google Gemini models) on our benchmark.
+The grammar-constraint (GC) verifier leads to further performance gains on the part retrieval task.
+We evaluate several state-of-the-art VLMs (including GPT-4 variants and Gemini models) and open-source small VLMs on our benchmark.
 In summary, our contributions are as follows:

 (1) We propose a training-free reasoning framework that combines the \textit{Error Notebook} and RAG for VLM inference.
-The \textit{Error Notebook} is constructed by systematically collecting and correcting CoT errors.
-Our retrieval-augmented inference approach leverages the \textit{Error Notebook} as a source of few-shot exemplars, significantly improving model performance without any fine-tuning.
+Importantly, our method surpasses traditional training-free inference-time approaches (standard few-shot, self-consistency) and further demonstrates strong improvements even on open-source models (e.g., Qwen2-VL-2B-Instruct and Aya-Vision-8B).

+(2) We introduce a grammar-constraint (GC) verifier to ensure the structural validity of corrected CoTs used in the \textit{Error Notebook}.
+This consistently improves the quality of retrieved exemplars, yielding further gains across all evaluated VLMs.

-(2) We reconstruct a new multimodal dataset of CAD assemblies with relational specifications, incorporating human annotations to capture human preferences.
+(3) We reconstruct a multimodal CAD assembly dataset with relational specifications and human-preference annotations, consisting of 752 assemblies with part counts ranging from 2 to 249.

-(3) From the perspective of the engineering value, we design an effective two-stage VLM strategy that first generates part descriptions and then uses these descriptions for retrieval, thereby overcoming the challenge of processing extremely long STEP file inputs.
+(4) From the perspective of the engineering value, we design an effective two-stage VLM strategy that first generates part descriptions and then uses these descriptions for retrieval, thereby overcoming the challenge of processing extremely long STEP file inputs.